St Teresa’s Church re-opens for Public Masses

 - Sundays: 8:30 am, 10:00 am and 12:00 noon

-All Masses will be celebrated at St Teresa’s Church.
+All Masses are celebrated at St Teresa’s Church.
 Ss John Fisher and Thomas More Church will remain closed until further notice.

-Because we will still need to follow the social distancing rules, we can only accommodate up to 48 people for every Mass.
+Public Masses are not affected by the Rule of 6 but because we still need to follow the social distancing rules, we can only accommodate up to 80 people for every Mass.
 For weekday Masses, you can just turn up.
-If more than 48 people come, we will follow a first-come-first-serve policy.
+If more than 80 people come, we will follow a first-come-first-serve policy.

 For Sunday Masses (including the Saturday Vigil Mass), you will need to reserve a place – you cannot just turn up.
 To reserve a place, click the reserve button below.